 The holidays are a busy time of year, with the quest to complete gift buying, baking and other tasks sometimes overshadowing the real meaning of the season.
-Fortunately, though, it’s entirely possible to take key steps to help you remember the true meaning of Christmas — the birth of Jesus and the transformative events that forever changed human history.
+Fortunately, though, it’s entirely possible to take key steps for Christians to remember the true meaning of Christmas — the birth of Jesus and the transformative events that forever changed human history.

 What is the True Meaning of Christmas?

-Christmas, which is observed on December 25 each year, is the celebration of the birth of Jesus — a transformative event that unfolded around 2,000 years ago in Bethlehem.
+Christmas, which is observed on December 25 each year, is the celebration of the birth of Jesus.
+The origins of Christmas is a transformative event that unfolded around 2,000 years ago in Bethlehem.

 How to Keep the True Meaning of Christmas in Mind